 Key Stage 4

-The Modern World syllabus is about the world that we live in.
-Many of the major political issues in the world today have their roots in the topics that are studied in this course.
-GCSE History thus also helps to provide an insight into understanding current affairs, as well as a solid grounding in many of the major events of the 20th Century.
+A Humanities subject; either History and / or Geography, is a compulsory element of the GCSE English Baccalaureate.
+Those who opt for History will follow the new Edexcel GCSE History specification which spans the medieval, early modern and modern periods.
+Students in Years 10 and 11 currently follow the Modern World History Syllabus ‘B’ offered by OCR examination board.
+Both the new Edexcel specification and the OCR Modern World syllabus are relevant to the world that we live in.
+Many of the major political issues in the world today have their roots in the topics that are studied in each course.
+GCSE History thus also helps to provide an insight into understanding current affairs, as well as a solid grounding in many of the major events of the 20th century.

 Key Stage 5

 Students follow the OCR ‘A’ Level History ‘Syllabus A’ course.